danieldriver/danieldriver.github.io/about/index.md

 ---
 layout: page
 title: About Page
-tagline: 'Born in Portland, OR in 1979, D.&thinsp;R. Driver is Assistant Professor of Old Testament.'
+tagline: 'D.&thinsp;R. Driver is Assistant Professor of Old Testament.'
 ---

-## Bio

-* tk

-## Vita

-* tk
+Born in Portland, Oregon in 1979, Driver earned a BA in English Literature from Wheaton College, IL (2002), and a PhD in Divinity from St Mary’s College, University of St Andrews (2009).
+He currently teaches religious studies and Old Testament in Toronto.

+*Note: This site is migrating to a new host.
+Information will be added periodically in the rest of 2013.*